ritikbh/react-login/README.md

  - create .env and connect your mongodb by adding DB_URI
  - npm start
  - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
- - E-Mail Address - hruday@gmail.com and Pasword - hruday123
+ - E-Mail Address - hruday@gmail.com and Password - hruday123

 ## Working -
 - server.js run a node server to run api to fetch the data from mongodb